El Salvador’s Freedom Passport: Complete Program Breakdown for Bitcoin Holders

 The government contribution is $1,000,000.
 That is the headline number, and it is accurate.
 This is a donation to the government of El Salvador, paid exclusively in Bitcoin (BTC) or USDT.
 No fiat currency is accepted at any stage of the government contribution.

 Here is the part that surprises people: the $1,000,000 government contribution is the same whether you apply as an individual or as a family.
-A couple pays $1,000,000 plus $999 per person in application fees.
-A family of four pays $1,000,000 plus $3,996 in application fees.
-The marginal cost of adding your spouse and children is $999 per person.
+A couple pays $1,000,000 plus $999 (one additional applicant).
+A family of four pays $1,000,000 plus $2,997 (three additional applicants).
+The marginal cost of adding your spouse and children is $999 per person beyond the first.
 That is it.
 One contribution, multiple passports.
-For a family of four, you are looking at roughly $1,054,000 all in.
-Per person, that is $263,500 for a passport ranked #33 globally with 131 visa-free destinations.
+For a family of four, you are looking at $1,052,997 all in.
+Per person, that is $263,249 for a passport ranked #33 globally with 131 visa-free destinations.

-Compare that to Malta, where the merit-based pathway is discretionary with no published price and no guaranteed outcome.
-Or even Türkiye at $400,000 for a single real estate investment that covers the family but gives you 113 destinations instead of 131.
-On a per-person, per-destination basis, El Salvador's family pricing is remarkably competitive at the premium tier.
+Compare that to Türkiye at $400,000 for a single real estate investment that covers the family but gives you 113 destinations instead of 131.
+On a per-person, per-destination basis, El Salvador’s family pricing is remarkably competitive at the premium tier.

 What You Get